6 Ways To Restore Its Tone

 5. CHILL OUT THE JAW TENSION

 Misalignment of the jaw can cause low vagal tone—yet another example of the incredibly complex and amazing interconnectedness of our bodies.
 To address this issue, try MELT’s Quickie Facelift and Neck Release, which can help release tissue and boost balance and connection to help your vagus nerve function efficiently.

 6. TREAT YOUR HANDS & FEET

 Doing a MELT treatment daily (try this one free!) will stimulate the fluid flow through your entire body, including the billions of sensory nerve endings in your hands and feet.
 This is an indirect (and uh, super enjoyable) way to help the autonomic nervous system bring balance to your whole body in just 10 minutes a day.

 These MELT Maps are just the tip of the iceberg—explore more videos to help restore nerve tone with MELT On Demand.
-Try it free by signing up here.

 Here are some YouTube videos that can also help: